TheDaniel418/IsopGem/FILE_TRACKER.md

 #### Key Files
 - `quick_note_dialog.py`: Dialog for quick note creation/editing

 **Update:** The Notes Manager feature and all related files have been purged from the codebase as of [date].

+### astrology/ui/widgets/kamea_calendar
+This directory contains widgets for visualizing and interacting with the Kamea Cosmic Calendar.

+#### Key Files
+- `calendar_visualization_widget.py`: Provides a circular calendar visualization that displays relationships between calendar days and Kamea mathematics
+- `conrune_pair_widget.py`: Widget for displaying and exploring the conrune pairs that form the mathematical foundation of the Kamea Calendar
+- `__init__.py`: Exports the kamea calendar widgets